Ahsoka/bdaybot/README.md

 <!-- Pretty poor overview of how it helps increase interaction in the server.
 Might want to look at this section again -->
 * Commands:
-    * `+upcoming`: Used for checking whose birthday are upcoming
+    * `+upcoming`: Used for checking whose birthdays are upcoming
     * `+wish`: Used for wishing people a happy birthday
-* Easters Eggs:
+* Easter Eggs:
-    * There are various words or phrases that can be said to the bot to triggered some type of funny or silly response from the bot
+    * There are various words or phrases that can be said to the bot to trigger some type of funny or silly response from the bot

 ## Programmatic Design Overview:
 ### Robustness